5 Best Free and Low-Cost Proofreading Courses

 An Industry Expert’s Opinion about Free Proofreading Courses

-Louise Harnby is a well-known editor, proofreader, writer, podcaster, and speaker who has worked in publishing for 30 years.
+Louise Harnby is a well-known editor, proofreader, writer, podcaster, and speaker with 30 years of experience in publishing.

 Here’s what she says about free and inexpensive proofreading courses for aspiring proofreaders: